Here’s the composite decking pros and cons including what it is, its advantages and disadvantages, durability and the cost of composite decks.

 Composite decking can be expected to last a minimum of 25-30 years, depending on quality, maintenance habits, and environmental conditions, with some products boasting a 50-year lifetime guarantee.

-Most composite decking manufacturers guarantee their product for a given number of years.
-With uncapped composite decking, that number is usually 15 years, although uncapped composite decking can easily last another five years past the guarantee before needing replacement or repair.
+Most manufacturers guarantee their product for a given number of years.
+With uncapped products, that number is usually 15 years, although uncapped material can easily last another five years past the guarantee before needing replacement or repair.

 Capped composite decking is guaranteed for longer, usually around 20 or 25 years, and you can generally expect it to make it to at least 30 years.